parse-community/parse-dashboard/Parse-Dashboard/browser-control/README.md

 - `BROWSER_SLOW_MO=100` - Slow down browser operations by N milliseconds

 ### MongoDB Auto-Start (when browser-control is enabled)
-MongoDB is automatically started when browser-control mode is enabled using `mongo-runner`.
+MongoDB is automatically started when browser-control mode is enabled using `mongodb-runner`.

 - `MONGO_PORT=27017` - MongoDB port (default: 27017)
+- `MONGO_VERSION=8.0.4` - MongoDB version (default: 8.0.4)

-**Note**: MongoDB uses temporary storage in your system's temp directory and is automatically cleaned up on exit.
+**Note**: MongoDB 8.0.4 is downloaded and started automatically.
+Data is stored in a temporary directory and cleaned up on exit.

 ### Parse Server Auto-Start (when browser-control is enabled)
 Parse Server 9.1.1 is automatically started when browser-control mode is enabled.